gvwilson/sdxpy/src/pack/index.md

 [% inc file="z3_unequal.py" keep="solve" %]
 [% inc file="z3_unequal.out" %]

-Theorem provers like Z3 and [PicoSAT][picosat]
-are far more powerful than most programmers realize.
-We can,
-for example,
-use them to generate test cases.
-Suppose we have a function that classifies triangles as equilateral, scalene, or isosceles.
-We can set up some integer variables:

-[% inc file="equilateral.py" keep="setup" %]

-and then ask it to create an equilateral triangle based solely on the definition:
-{: .continue}

-[% inc file="equilateral.py" keep="equilateral" %]
-[% inc file="equilateral.out" %]

-The same technique can generate a test case for scalene triangles:

-[% inc file="scalene.py" keep="scalene" %]
-[% inc file="scalene.out" %]

-and isosceles triangles:
-{: .continue}

-[% inc file="isosceles.py" keep="isosceles" %]
-[% inc file="isosceles.out" %]

-Let's return to package management.
-We can represent the package versions from our running example like this:
+Returning to package management, we can represent the versions from our running example like this:

 [% inc file="z3_triple.py" keep="setup" %]

 We then tell the solver that we want one of the available version of package A:
+{: .continue}

 [% inc file="z3_triple.py" keep="top" %]

-We also tell it that the three version of package A are mutually exclusive:
+and that the three version of package A are mutually exclusive:
+{: .continue}

 [% inc file="z3_triple.py" keep="exclusive" %]